hellenike/textbook/docs/modules/module3/connecting/index.md

 ## Module 4: making connections

-- Reading the Second Amendment to the United States Constitution
+## The Second Amendment to the United States Constitution

+>  A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed